nicholasc/vim-config/README.md

 All the plugins here are clones of their original repository.
 Vundle is being used as a plugin manager.
 To update these plugins simply use :PluginUpdate.
 To list them, use :PluginList.

 Here is a list of all the available plugin with this config:

-* [CommandT](https://github.com/wincent/Command-T): The Command-T plug-in provides an extremely fast, intuitive mechanism for opening files and buffers with a minimal number of keystrokes.

-* [Conque-Shell](https://github.com/vim-scripts/Conque-Shell): Conque is a Vim plugin which allows you to run interactive programs, such as bash on linux or powershell.exe on Windows, inside a Vim buffer.

 * [grep](https://github.com/yegappan/grep): Plugin to integrate Grep search tools with Vim.